Ligolo-MP/Ligolo-NG Cheatsheet

 Once internal network is identified (e.g., 172.168.170.0/24), route it through Ligolo-NG:

-sudo ip route add 172.168.170.0/24 dev ligolo
+sudo ip route add 172.168.170.0/24 dev ligolo Pivoting to a Second Subnet

 Once the second machine inside a new internal subnet has been compromised, Let’s set up another Ligolo listener and agent to continue pivoting deeper.